 I use my standard “magic mix” tropical plant substrate.
 It’s mostly peatmoss and orchid bark with a bunch of inorganic additives (perlite, pumice, lava rock) to open it up, give it structure, allow for air flow, and prevent soggy/stagnant root conditions.
 You can read more about my soil recipe here.

-I’m getting bored of telling you about my plants, how about I just show you…
+I’m have to say, I’m getting bored of TELLING you about my plants, and I’d really like to just show you them…

 The following photos are the timeline of my Miracle berry growth from seed.
 The most recent photos are shown first and as you scroll down, the plants get younger.
 You may notice two sets of seedlings: the short ones are the miracle berry seedlings, and the taller ones are sour sop seedlings that I planted at the same time.